Boiler glossary N

 NPSH -- Net Positive Suction Head is the liquid pressure that exists at the suction end of a pump.
 If the NPSH is insufficient, the pump can cavitate.

-NUCLEAR BOILER -- A water tube boiler heated by means of an nuclear reactor.
+NUCLEAR BOILER -- A high pressure water tube boiler heated by means of an nuclear reactor.